-Though your landlord has a lot of responsibilities during your tenancy, such as ensuring there is adequate heating and hot water, and that drains and sanitary facilities are kept in working order, tenants also have an obligation to look after and carry out the little jobs around the property.
-It's called acting in a 'Tenant-Like Manner' and it's part of the legal responsibilities of being a tenant.
+Though your landlord has a lot of responsibilities during your tenancy, such as ensuring there is adequate heating and hot water, and that drains and sanitary facilities are kept in working order, contract-holders also have an obligation to look after and carry out the little jobs around the property.
+It's called acting in a 'Contract-holder-Like Manner' and it's part of the legal responsibilities of being a contract-holder.
 It basically means treating the house as if it's your home.

 Another thing is checking your boiler's pressure gauge if you suddenly have no hot water or heating.
 If it's dropped below 1.5 bars, the resolution is likely to be a quick top-up of pressure, which you should be able to do yourself.